 North Devon is a destination we love to return to again and again.
 Aside from having family in the area there’s something enchanting about the rugged Atlantic coastline with its beaches carved from the cliffs and windswept landscape.
-This summer we spent the first week of our holidays near Hartland not far from the North Cornwall border.
-Here’s our guide to holidaying in Hartland Devon should you need some inspiration for a similar trip to the area:
+Here’s our guide to holidaying here including where to stay, North Devon tourist attractions, beaches and things to do.

 Hartland is a rural escape from commercialised city life and big name UK destinations.
 Come off the M5 at Tiverton and in just over an hour you’ll be immersed in a very different pace of life.
 Unlike touristy South Devon, you’ll not find Hartland overrun with visitors.
 Yet there’s still plenty of excellent places to visit, stay and explore.

 Things to do in Hartland, Devon

 It’s easy to fill a seven day holiday with short executions from Hartland in North Devon.
 Here are some of our favourite things to do near Hartland and North Devon tourist attractions:

 This is a dramatic vantage point on the North Devon coast has borne witness to hundreds of ship wreaks on the contorted layers of rock below.
 One of the most recent was the Johanna which grounded at Hartland Point in 1982.
 It was carrying a cargo of wheat from Holland to South Wales when it came ashore in the shadow of Hartland Lighthouse.
 It’s still possible to make out the shape of the wreak on the rocks below.

 Hartland Lighthouse opened in 1874 and was once staffed by four lighthouse keepers and their families.
 In 1984 it was automated.
 It’s not possible to get close to the lighthouse but you can get a great view of it from the heather covered cliffs.